{{< figure align=center src=“images/Create-Edit-KML-file.png” alt=“Create Edit KML File”>}}

 PM> Install-Package Aspose.GIS

 After configuring the API, you are all set to create or manipulate KML files.
-Now you do not need to worry about minor details because you only need to make simple API calls.
+You only need to make simple API calls.
 Let us move on to further details:

 Create KML File Programmatically using C#

-KML files follow the tag-based structure like the XML files.
-You can use KML files to pinpoint locations, planning or tracking your trips and many other important scenarios.
-You can create KML files programmatically using C# with below steps:
+KML files follow the tag‑based structure like the XML files.
+You can use KML files to pinpoint locations, plan trips, or track routes.
+Follow these steps to create KML files programmatically with C#:

-The following code snippet is a basic and simple demonstration as how to create KML files programmatically in C#:
+The code snippet below demonstrates a basic way to create KML files in C#:

 Read Features from KML files Programmatically using C#

-1. Load input KML file with OpenLayer method
+- Load the KML file with the OpenLayer method

-The code snippet below shows how to read features from a KML file programmatically in C#:
+The following snippet shows how to read KML features in C#:

 Conclusion

-In this article, we have explored how to work with KML files.
-We have learned how to create a KML file or read its features programmatically with the help of C# sample code.
-Likewise, you can explore how to work with several other GIS file formats.
-You may visit Product Documentation or write to us at Free Support Forum to discuss any of your concerns.
-We would love to assist you!
+In this article, we explored how to work with KML files.
+We learned how to create a KML file and read its features programmatically using C#.
+You can also apply similar techniques to other GIS file formats.
+Visit the Product Documentation or post in the Free Support Forum for further assistance.